Meet our Team of Researchers

 Dennis Skiba

 Dennis was born in Trenton, NJ and grew up in Levittown, PA.
 He earned his B.S. in Chemistry at the University of Pittsburgh.
 While at Pitt, he performed research under Professor Kazunori Koide, working on the total synthesis of meayamycin, an analog of FR901464.
-Dennis then moved to Maryland and joined the Boyle group in Fall 2024, where his research focuses on the development of under-explored leaving groups in organic chemistry.
+Dennis then moved to Maryland and joined the Boyle group in Fall 2024, where his research focuses on the fluorination of unactivated C-H bonds.

 Outside of lab, Dennis enjoys going to the gym, playing basketball (2024 UMD 3v3 intramural champs), watching sports, and cooking.